TESTARtool/TESTAR_viz/README.md

   * layer selection feature only works when the requirements for labelV and labelE are fulfilled.

 ###Advanced  use case:
-* Modifying any variable in globals.py can change the behavior (radically!)
+* Modifying any variable in settings.py can change the behavior (radically!)
-    * Adapt Styling that is not customizable via the browser. (oracles,path, centralities)
+    * Adapt Styling that is not yet customizable via the browser. (oracles,path, centralities)
     * Override the regular expression that captures the bytearray of the screen-print of the Node.
     * Override the default keying of GraphML nodes (*default_nodeelement='labelV'*)
     * Override the default keying of GraphML edges (*default_edgeelement='labelE'*)